 also want to determine the value or authenticity of your jewelry for estate and

+tax purposes, divorce settlements, donations and loans.
 2. I already have an appraisal from the store where my jewelry was

+purchased.
+Why do I need another appraisal?
 Though some merchants may offer you free appraisals with your purchases, it

 is advisable to have a "second opinion" to confirm the value of your jewelry.
 An